adammathes/snkt/README.md

 # snkt

-Snkt is a static web site generator for with a focus on simplicity and efficiency.
+`snkt` is a static web site generator for with a focus on simplicity and efficiency.

 snkt only does a few things, but strives to do them well, in a coherent manner.